Elb city Hamburg

 It consists of three upright Corten steel plates, which are in a tense balance with a height of almost eleven meters and a width of over three and a half meters.
 Despite its massive materiality, the sculpture conveys lightness and invites you to view it from different angles.
 Serra does not provide a direct interpretation but encourages us to adopt new perspectives and question the way we see.
 It is remarkable that this outstanding artwork has been in Hamburg since 1989, after being previously located in New York.

-In the presence of the imposing bronze sculptures man and wife (2004) by Stephan Balkenhol, we have to look at the sky.
-These approximately five meters high figures in front of the Hamburg central library emit a remarkable calm and distance, while their eyes wander into the distance.
-Their physicality dominates the space and invites you to explore the surface texture and to look at up along her long legs.
+In the presence of the imposing bronze sculptures Mann und Frau (2004) by Stephan Balkenhol, we must look up to the sky.
+These approximately five-meter-high figures in front of the Hamburg Central Library exude a remarkable calmness and distance, while their gazes wander into the distance.
+Their physical presence dominates the square and invites you to explore the surface texture and look up along their long legs.

 The man embodies typical features of Balkenhol's style, recalling his earlier works like Vier Männer auf Bojen (1993, partially renewed in 2020) and simultaneously evoking discussions about racism – an aspect reinforced by his darkened skin color.

-Alfred Hrdlicka calls for the discussion and critical thinking with his memorial against fascism and war.
-It stands as an extension of the war in 1936 and clearly illustrates the suffering of the war.
-On May 8, 1985, the first part of his sculpture "Hamburg Feuersturm" unveiled, a testimony to the 40,000 deaths of the British bombing of Hamburg.
+Alfred Hrdlicka calls for discussion and critical reflection with his memorial against fascism and war.
+It stands as a counter-monument to the war-glorifying 76er monument from 1936 and vividly illustrates the suffering of war.
+On May 8, 1985, the first part of his sculpture „Hamburger Feuersturm“ was unveiled, a testament to the 40,000 victims of the British bombing of Hamburg.

 Image source: Pauli-Pirat, CC BY-SA 4.0, via Wikimedia Commons